-$$K{SSFA} = \frac{e^{a \cdot u} - e^{a \cdot l}}{a(u - l)}$$
+$$K{SSFA} = \frac{e^{au} - e^{al}}{a(u-l)}$$

-The specific risk-weighting factor for the position (expressed as a percent) is equal to $K{SSFA} \times 100$.
+The specific risk-weighting factor for the position (expressed as a percent) is equal to $K{\text{DSFE}} \times 100$.

 (E) Limitations.
-A [banking organization] must assign a minimum specific risk-weighting factor to a securitization position based on the cumulative losses as a percent of the original dollar value of $K{\rm G}$ in accordance with Table 7.
+A [banking organization] must assign a minimum specific risk-weighting factor to a securitization position based on the cumulative losses as a percent of the original dollar value of K_G in accordance with Table 7.

-TABLE 7-MINIMUM SPECIFIC RISK-WEIGHTING FACTOR FOR A POSITION nth-to-default credit derivatives is the sum of the specific risk add-ons for individual nth-to-default credit derivatives, as computed under this paragraph.
-The specific risk add-on for each nth-to-default credit derivative position applies irrespective of whether a [banking organization] is a net protection buyer or net protection seller.
-A [banking organization] must calculate the specific risk add-on for each nth-to-default credit derivative as follows:
+Table 7 - Minimum Specific Risk-weighting Factor for a Position

-Cumulative los on originally is: as a perce origin Minimum specific risk- weighting Greater than Less than or equal to factor (in percent) 0 50 100 150 50 100 150 n/a 1.6 8.0 52.0 100.0
+Tuble / William Specific Risk Weighting Luctor for a Losition

-(3) Nth-to-default credit derivatives.
-The total specific risk add-on for a portfolio of
+Cumulative Losses of Principal on Minimum Specific

-(i) First-to-default credit derivatives.
+Originally Issued Securities as a Risk-weighting Factor

-(A) The specific risk add-on for a first-todefault credit derivative is the lesser of:
+Percent of K G at Origination (in percent)

-(1) The sum of the specific risk add-ons for the individual reference credit exposures in the group of reference exposures; or both the specific risk add-on for the reference credit exposure and that part of the specific risk add-on for the credit derivative that relates to this particular reference credit exposure such that its specific risk add-on for the pair reflects the bank's net position in the reference credit exposure.
-Where a [banking organization] has multiple risk positions in reference credit exposures underlying a first-to-default credit derivative, this offset is allowed only for the underlying reference credit exposure having the lowest specific risk add-on.
+Greater than: Less than or equal

-(2) The maximum possible credit event payment under the credit derivative contract.
+to:

-(B) Where a [banking organization] has a risk position in one of the reference credit exposures underlying a first-to-default credit derivative and this credit derivative hedges the [banking organization]'s risk position, the [banking organization] is allowed to reduce
+0 50 1.6

-(ii) Second-or-subsequent-to-default credit derivatives.
+50 100 8.0

-(A) The specific risk add-on for a second-or-subsequent-to-default credit derivative is the lesser of:
+100 150 52.0

-(1) The sum of the specific risk add-ons for the individual reference credit exposures in the group of reference exposures, but disregarding the (n-1) obligations with the lowest specific risk add-ons; or
+150 n/a 100.0

-(2) The maximum possible credit event payment under the credit derivative contract.
+- (3) \underline{N}^{th} -to-default credit derivatives.
+The total specific risk add-on for a portfolio of n^{th} -to-default credit derivatives is the sum of the specific risk add-ons for individual n^{th} -to-default credit derivatives, as computed under this paragraph.
+The specific risk add-on for each n^{th} -to-default credit derivative position applies irrespective of whether a [banking organization] is a net protection buyer or net protection seller.
+A [banking organization] must calculate the specific risk add-on for each n^{th} -to-default credit derivative as follows: - (i) First-to-default credit derivatives. - (A) The specific risk add-on for a first-to-default credit derivative is the lesser of: - $(\underline{1})$ The sum of the specific risk add-ons for the individual reference credit exposures in the group of reference exposures; or - $(\underline{2})$ The maximum possible credit event payment under the credit derivative contract. - (B) Where a [banking organization] has a risk position in one of the reference credit exposures underlying a first-to-default credit derivative and this credit derivative hedges the [banking organization]'s risk position, the [banking organization] is allowed to reduce both the specific risk add-on for the reference credit exposure and that part of the specific risk add-on for the credit derivative that relates to this particular reference credit exposure such that its specific risk add-on for the pair reflects the bank's net position in the reference credit exposure.
+Where a [banking organization] has multiple risk positions in reference credit exposures underlying a first-to-default credit derivative, this offset is allowed only for the underlying reference credit exposure having the lowest specific risk add-on. - (ii) Second-or-subsequent-to-default credit derivatives. - (A) The specific risk add-on for a second-or-subsequent-to-default credit derivative is the lesser of: - (1) The sum of the specific risk add-ons for the individual reference credit exposures in the group of reference exposures, but disregarding the (n-1) obligations with the lowest specific risk add-ons; or - (2) The maximum possible credit event payment under the credit derivative contract. - (B) For second-or-subsequent-to-default credit derivatives, no offset of the specific risk add-on with an underlying reference credit exposure is allowed. - (c) Modeled correlation trading positions.
+For purposes of calculating the comprehensive risk measure for modeled correlation trading positions under either paragraph (a)(2)(i) or (a)(2)(ii) of section 9, the total specific risk add-on is the greater of: